ibrahimy353/Static-Site-Generator-/posts/SSG.md

 and view the app Open [http://localhost:3000](http://localhost:3000/) with your browser to see the result.

 Once done then lets jump into coding the blog.
 To begin with we shall start with creating the head section that is the favicon seen on top of the website.
-**Paste this inside head.tsx**
+**Paste this inside /app/head.tsx**

 ```bash
 export default function Head() {